• Skip to primary navigation

 Instructions

-• In a medium bowl, mix flour, baking powder, baking soda, salt, and sugar, until well combined.
+• Dry ingredients: In a medium bowl, whisk the flour, baking powder, baking soda, salt, and granulated sugar.

-• Add the dry ingredients to the wet mixture.
-Fold in until just combined.
+• Mix batter: Add the prepared dry ingredients into the wet ingredients.
+Mix until just combined and no pockets of flour remain.
 Do not overmix.
-The batter should be very lumpy and thick.
+The batter should be lumpy and thick.
+Note: overmixing can cause too much gluten to develop, which can make pancakes gummy and dense.

 Notes